GaryCraft/stardust-engine/docs/modules.md

 ## Module Context

-As UtilityDust is mostly Event-Based, all module contexts should inherit the `EventEmitter` class, allowing for the relay of function calls and messages between them and the engine.
+As stardust-engine is mostly Event-Based, all module contexts should inherit the `EventEmitter` class, allowing for the relay of function calls and messages between them and the engine.

 Many libraries and clients like discord.js, already do so, thus implementing this should be easy.